Six months with the first semi-mainstream sex robot for men.

 - Attempt to put the player into VR mode and rotate it horizontally (rotating usually failed the first time, requiring me to restart the phone and go back to step 2).

-- Insert the phone carefully into the VR headset.
+- Insert the phone carefully into the VR headset without accidentally putting it to sleep.

 - Hook headphones into the side of the phone through the port on the side of the headset.